 Problem 4 What thread and sewing machine needle should I use to sew silk

-I would use a polyester thread or cotton thread or a poly cotton thread depending on the type of silk faric.
+I would use a polyester thread or cotton thread or a poly cotton thread depending on the type of silk fabrics.
 For 100% silk I would use cotton thread, because they are almost of same strength.
+You can also use cotton embroidery thread.
 A polyester thread may cause puckers.But for blended silk I will use the polyester thread or cotton poly thread as this is slightly tougher.

 As for needles, use thin Microtex needles (Sharps) in size 60/8, 65/9 for thin silk; size 70/10 for medium weight silk .
 Microtex needles are Fine needles with a slim sharp point.
 You can use universal needles with medium weight silks.